sheyll/b9-vm-image-builder/README.md

 Use B9 to compile your software into a deployable set of Linux-VM- or configuration images, from a set of scripts and input files and templates

+The main goal of this tool is to provide a build tool to increase automation and reduce redundancy when creating configured, ready-to-run VM-images.

+It is designed to help implementing what's buzz-worded as _immutable_ infrastructure, by making whole-VM-deployments as safe and a fast as possible.

+B9 does not bring infrastructure to run and connect any VM-image in production, it is merely a build tool to assemble deployable artifacts.

+One big thing is that it can produce many machines and cloud-configs from a single build file, because build files can describe concrete as well as parameterized generators.
+It can create parameterized VM-Images by uploading (e.g. system-)files assembled by syntax aware template application and combination, all statically checked by during the build.

+This sets B9 apart from e.g. cloud-init or other configuration management systems that provide configuration via user provided dynamic script-programs, which rely on the user to contain correct error handling.

+The general idea is the same as in statically type programming languages: catch errors as early as possible without relying on the user to create a covering set of tests/error checks.

+Certain sacrifies were made; there might be a steep laerning curve, but you will eventually get there.
+The tool at hand works stable and reliable.
+The build files are check rigorously, all builds happen in a random build directory and failure leaves no stale LXC-containers running or multiple GiB of temporary disk image files around.
+Also, there is no way modify an existing image in place.
+Work on VM-Images is always done on a copy of an image, and to speed things up, it is possible to explicitly use copy-on-write images.

 B9 creates bootable virtual machine images, without necessarily using virtualization itself.

-In essence b9 is a tool for *creation*, *configuration* and *sharing* of VM images and all peripheral artifacts, it creates:
+In essence B9 is a tool for *creation*, *configuration* and *sharing* of VM images and all peripheral artifacts, it creates:

-* VMDK/QCOW2/Raw exported of VM images
+* VMDK/QCOW2/Raw VM images
-* Converted, extracted and resized vm images derived from existing vm images
+* Converted, extracted and resized copies of existing vm images
 * Empty VM images with extended 4 file system
 * Cloud-Config Images
 * Text files from template files with variable interpolation